fahimbhuiyan/Smart-Home-Simulator/README.md

 * Java

 ## Note
 The project runs best with JDK 8 or JDK 9.
+If JDK 11 or later is used, then the [JavaFX library](https://gluonhq.com/products/javafx/) must be downloaded separately and must be added as an external dependency.

 ## External Dependencies
-* [json-simple 1.1.1](https://code.google.com/archive/p/json-simple/downloads).
+* [json-simple 1.1.1](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/json-simple/json-simple-1.1.1.jar).
 This library is used to parse and read the house layout which is stored in a JSON file.
 * [JFoeniX 8](https://search.maven.org/remotecontent?filepath=com/jfoenix/jfoenix/8.0.10/jfoenix-8.0.10.jar) if you are using JDK 8 or [JFoeniX 9](https://search.maven.org/remotecontent?filepath=com/jfoenix/jfoenix/9.0.10/jfoenix-9.0.10.jar) if you are using JDK 9.
 This library is used in order to add time and date widget pickers.

 ## **Team Members**